m-abdollahi/Kermit-the-spike-sorter/README.md

 Yourname = Kermit(data,random_sead)
 ```
 ***data structure : should be N * M that N = trials and M = features.***
 ***random_sead: a number for reproduce results.***
+Now you can implement your pipeline with different functions!(See table below for more details)
 Here's all of Kermit's brain functions:
 |   Name |      Class / Function      |  Parameters  |
 |:---: |:-------------:|:---: |